Managing Radiation Side Effects

 Many of the side effects of radiation therapy are related to the area that is being treated.
 For example, irradiated skin often has a sunburn-like change, while a patient who has cancer in the throat may have soreness when swallowing.
 These side effects are usually temporary and can be treated by your doctor or other members of the treatment team.

 Side effects usually begin in the second or third week of treatment, and they may last for several weeks after the final radiation treatment.
 In rare instances, serious side effects develop after radiation therapy is finished.
-Your radiation oncologist and radiation oncology nurse are the best people to advise you about the side effects you may experience.
-Talk with them about any side effects you are having.
+Your radiation oncologist and radiation oncology nurse are the best people to advise you about the nature of the side effects you may experience.
 They can give you information about how to manage them and may prescribe medicines that can help relieve your symptoms.

 The side effect most often reported by patients receiving radiation is fatigue.
 The fatigue patients experience is usually not very severe, and patients can often continue all or some of their normal daily activities.
 Many patients continue to work full time during radiation therapy.

 Many patients are concerned that radiation therapy will cause another cancer.
 In fact, the risk of developing a second tumor because of radiation therapy is very low.
 For many patients, radiation therapy can cure your cancer.
 This benefit far outweighs the very small risk that the treatment could cause a later cancer.
 If you smoke, the most important thing you can do to reduce your risk of a second cancer is quit smoking.